|Home > WILDLAND FIRES|

 |Wildland Fire Management|

-Fire is a natural and essential ecological process in most of Canada's forests; however, as was vividly illustrated during the 2003 fire season in western Canada, it can also have undesirable social and economic impacts.
+Fire is a natural and essential ecological process in most of Canada's forests; however, as was vividly illustrated during the recent fire seasons in western Canada, it can also have undesirable social and economic impacts.
 Balancing the potential benefits and detriments of wildland fire is a complex and at times daunting task for land, natural resource, and fire managers, but one that is vital to public safety and the sustainable management of forests and wildlands.
-Therefore, under the direction of the Canadian Council of Forest Ministers and in accordance with current jurisdictional mandates, the federal, provincial, and territorial governments have been co-operating on the establishment of the Canadian Wildland Fire Strategy (CWFS).
-The CWFS will seek to balance the social, ecological, and economic aspects of wildland fire to deal with both the root causes and the symptoms of current and potential fire management issues.
+Therefore, under the direction of the Canadian Council of Forest Ministers and in accordance with current jurisdictional mandates, the federal, provincial, and territorial governments cooperated to establish the Canadian Wildland Fire Strategy (CWFS), which was renewed in 2016.
+The CWFS seeks to balance the social, ecological, and economic aspects of wildland fire to deal with both the root causes and the symptoms of current and potential fire management issues.

 It is designed to facilitate the development and implementation of an innovative approach to wildland fire management in Canada that will foster resilient communities and an empowered public, develop healthy and productive forest ecosystems, and incorporate modern business practices.